spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 <br />

-These settings are typically customized in a Site template YAML file called user-data.yaml, like the one shown below:
+These settings are specified in a Site template YAML file called user-data.yaml, like the one shown below:

 <br />